Who is (Zwarte) Piet? A Continuing Evolution

 Photo: Tammy van Nerum nrc.nl

 The atmosphere was cozy and friendly, even with the small group of demonstrators.
 One asked why all the helpers had frizzy hair since they had come down the chimney.
-Perhaps the black curly wigs will be next to go?
+Perhaps the black frizzy wigs will be next to go?

 Photos: Tammy van Nerum nrc.nl